rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution.md

 ## Completeness

-There are over 1000 DRain volumes in the Met Office Online Archive, comprising over 360,000 scanned images, most of which are Daily Rainfall forms.
-These notes have been compiled by sampling a few volumes for each decade; there is potential for a few more form versions to be found in the other volumes.
+There are nearly 1100 DRain volumes in the Met Office Online Archive, comprising nearly 390,000 scanned images, most of which are Daily Rainfall forms.
+These notes have been compiled by sampling a few volumes for each decade; there is potential for a few form versions not covered in these notes to be found in the other volumes.